-Flowers are so uniquely beautiful and the use of preserved or dried flowers opens up a whole new world of design possibilities.
+Flowers are of such unique beauty, and the use of preserved or dried flowers opens up completely new design possibilities.
 The art of using dried and preserved flowers is a wonderful way to preserve the beauty of flowers over time.
-Preserving and drying flowers helps to maintain their natural beauty while preserving the special moments you associate with them.
+Preserving and drying flowers helps to preserve their natural beauty while preserving the special moments you associate with them.

-In the current floral trends, preserved and dried flowers are often used instead of fresh flowers.
+In current flower trends, preserved and dried flowers are often used instead of fresh flowers.
 Dried flowers and pampas grasses are mostly used for centerpieces, decorations and backdrops at events or in homes.

-Below we explain the difference between preserved and dried flowers and how you can use these two beautiful creations together.
+In the following, we will explain the difference between preserved and dried flowers and how you can use these two beautiful creations together.

-Preserved flowers are natural blooms that make an enchanting decoration and a wonderful gift for loved ones.
-Preserved flowers have undergone an elaborate preservation process to maintain their beauty and freshness.
+Preserved flowers are natural blooms that make a charming decoration and are wonderful as a gift for loved ones.
+Flowers that have been preserved have undergone an elaborate preservation process to maintain their beauty and freshness.

 Preservation is a form of drying, but the techniques used for flowers are generally more sophisticated than for dried flowers.
-The preservation techniques allow the flowers to retain their natural appearance and freshness.
+Through the preservation techniques, the flowers retain their natural appearance and freshness.

-This process is achieved by cutting a flower first.
-Instead of letting it dry out, the flower goes through a rehydration process.
-This process varies from user to user, but usually the flowers are placed in a mixture of glycerine and plant elements.
-This liquid replaces the water to which the flower is accustomed and the glycerine ensures that the flower does not dry out.
-After a few days, this process is complete so that the flower, stem and leaves retain their natural, bright appearance.
+This process is achieved by first cutting a bloom.
+Instead of letting it dry out, the bloom goes through a rehydration process.
+This process varies from user to user, but usually the blooms are placed in a mixture of glycerin and plant elements.
+This liquid replaces the water that the bloom is used to, and the glycerin ensures that the bloom does not dry out.
+After a few days, this process is complete, so that the bloom, stem and leaves retain their natural, vibrant appearance.

-Most types of flowers can be preserved, but the best flowers for preserving are:
+Most types of flowers can be preserved, but the best flowers to preserve are:

 Carnations